vivekup3424/lanrouj/Notes/Artificial Intelligence/CNN Architectures.md

 U-Net is a convolutional neural network architecture specifically designed for **image segmentation**, where the goal is to classify each pixel of an image into a category.
 Developed in 2015 for *biomedical image segmentation*, it has since become one of the most popular architectures in various domains requiring ==semantic segmentation.==

 ---
+### **Why U-Net is Needed?**

+1. **Loss of Spatial Information**: Regular CNNs use pooling layers, which reduce the resolution of the image.
+You lose pixel-level detail, making it hard to map back to the original image.
+2. **Global Context Missing**: While CNNs extract features well, they don’t combine global (whole image) and local (pixel-level) information effectively.

+> [!NOTE]
+> U-Net solves these issues by:
+> Preserving spatial details using **skip connections**.
+>  Combining local and global context for precise segmentation

 ### **Key Features of U-Net**